telerik/xaml-docs/controls/radnavigationview/getting-started.md

 # Getting Started

-This tutorial will walk you through the creation of a sample application that contains __RadNavigationView__ control.
+This tutorial will walk you through the creation of a sample application that contains a __RadNavigationView__ control.

 ## Assembly References